Crime in the Dominican Republic

 Crime in the Dominican Republic is investigated by the Dominican Republic National Police.
+In 2023 there were 1,237 recorded homicides (11.5 per 100,000), a drop of about 152 cases from the previous year.
+There were 34,293 robberies, averaging around 189 per day, and this was a 17% reduction compared to the same period in 2022.
+According to database Numbeo, the Crime Index (CI) in the Dominican Republic is 60.30, and the Safety Index (SI) is 39.70, indicating moderate to high crime concerns.

 Crime by type

 Murder

 As of September 2020, the Dominican Republic recorded 705 murders according to its Citizen Security Observatory, giving the country a projected annual total of 940 killings and a homicide rate of 9.0 per 100,000 (one of the lowest in the region).
 This continues the nation’s unbroken decrease in homicides since 2011, following 2019’s total of 1,026 homicides.

 Illegal drug trade

 The Dominican Republic has become a trans-shipment point for Colombian drugs destined to Europe as well as the United States and Canada.
 Money laundering via the Dominican Republic is favored by the drug cartels for the ease of illicit financial transactions.
 In 2004, it was estimated that 8% of all cocaine smuggled into the United States had come through the Dominican Republic.
 The Dominican Republic responded with increased efforts to seize drug shipments, arrest and extradite those involved, and combat money-laundering.